 Have you been feeling nervous, apprehensive, breathless, and restless more often than before?
 This could be one of the signs you need to take a mental health day because you are probably suffering from anxiety.
 You feel like you are constantly on edge and hence stay on guard in case something bad happens.
 You might also experience regular panic attacks.

 Furthermore, being restless can lead to sleeping problems because your mind can’t calm down enough to rest.
-While working, you cannot sit still, and instead, you are either fidgeting or moving around, hence affecting your productivity.
+While working, you cannot sit still, and instead, you are either fidgeting or moving around, which may affect your productivity.
 You can spend your mental health day sorting out your emotions.

 - You have trouble focusing

 Ever wondered why you keep getting distracted and zoning out while working?
-One minute you are busy writing up a report, and then you somehow find yourself sucked down the YouTube rabbit hole, with no idea how you even got there.
-Or you are working, then suddenly remember you have unpaid bills or any other things going on in your life.
-All these are signs you need to take a mental health day.
+One minute you are busy writing up a report, the next you somehow find yourself sucked down the social media rabbit hole, with no idea how you even got there.
+Or, maybe you are working, then suddenly remember you have unpaid bills or any other things going on in your life.
+All these troubles with concentration are signs you need to take a mental health day.

 - You don’t love your job anymore

 No matter how much you love your job, you need a break from it at some point, or you will start to hate it and begin to exhibit self-sabotaging behaviors.
-If you started out loving your job but have developed negative feelings towards it for no apparent reason lately, it might be a sign you need to take a mental health day.
+So, if you started out loving your job but have developed negative feelings towards it for no apparent reason lately, it might be one of the signs you need to take a mental health day.

 Spend your mental health day on self-reflection and relaxation if you are experiencing burnout.
 Remind yourself why you loved your job in the first place and evaluate what has changed that could be causing your disinterest in it – and then come up with a plan on how to address the issues.